 - Increase water and fluid intake depending on thirst and exercise to support digestion and avoid dehydration.
 (10)

 - Reduce consumption of caffeine-containing products and limit caffeine consumption to 1–2 cups before noon.
 Coffee consumption can be beneficial to the microbiome, but excessive consumption can cause dehydration, irregular digestion, and sleep disturbances.
 (12,5)

-- Consider including a supplemental protein shake, as needed, to meet protein goals.
+- Focus on including a variety of protein-dense foods.
+Protein from whole-food sources is best, but it can be beneficial to include a supplemental protein shake, as needed, to meet protein goals.
 Protein is made up of amino acids and amino acids are used by the gut bacteria to produce important metabolites, like indole-3-propionic acid, that can support health and wellness.
 (4)

 - Incorporating either professional massage or self-massage weekly can stimulate neurotransmitters like serotonin, the production that helps to support gut-brain connection.
 (6, 8)